oracle/oracle-database-operator/docs/sidb/README.md

 To create a standby database, edit and apply the sample yaml file [config/samples/sidb/singleinstancedatabase_standby.yaml](../../config/samples/sidb/singleinstancedatabase_standby.yaml).

 **NOTE:**
 - The `adminPassword` field of the above [config/samples/sidb/singleinstancedatabase_standby.yaml](../../config/samples/sidb/singleinstancedatabase_standby.yaml) contains an admin password secret of the primary database ref for Standby Database creation.
-This secret gets deleted after the database pod becomes ready for security reasons.
+This secret will get deleted after the database pod becomes ready if the `keepSecret` attribute of `adminPassword` field is set to `false`.
+By default `keepSecret` is set to `true`.
 - Mention referred primary database in `.spec.primaryDatabaseRef` in the yaml file.
 - `.spec.createAsStandby` field of the yaml file should be true.
 - Database configuration like `Archivelog`, `FlashBack`, `ForceLog`, `TCPS connections` are not supported for standby database.